 Interdisciplinary dialogue between restorers, monument conservators, chemists, physicists, material scientists and all other specialists in the protection of cultural assets

 Continuous networking of actors in cultural heritage research with public sponsors

-Raise awareness of cultural heritage protection in relevant industries
+Raising awareness of cultural heritage protection in relevant industries

-Initiate cross-industry collaborative projects
+Initiating cross-industry collaborative projects